olivercxu/olivercxu.github.io/_pages/about.md

 # 🔥 News
+- *2024.12*: Dr. Xu is a postdoctoral fellow now affiliated with [the Advanced Biomedical Imaging Laboratory](https://www.bme.cuhk.edu.hk/yuan/index.html).
 - *2024.11*: &nbsp;🎉🎉 One paper about first submillimeter visible-light OCT neuroendoscopy is accepted by APL Photonics.
 - *2024.10*: &nbsp;🎉🎉 Congratulations to Dr.Xu for starting with his new career life!
+He is a research assistant affiliated with [the Advanced Biomedical Imaging Laboratory](https://www.bme.cuhk.edu.hk/yuan/index.html).
 - *2024.09*: &nbsp;🎉🎉 One paper about wearable OCT neuroendoscopy is accepted by Advanced Intelligent Systems.
 - *2024.09*: &nbsp;🎉🎉 One paper about magnetic force-driven OCT endoscope is accepted by Nature Communications.
 - *2024.07*: &nbsp;🎉🎉 I pass my Ph.D. thesis defense at The Chinese University of Hong Kong!